There’s a major disconnect between what we say we want in our daily routine, and how we’re actually spending our time.

 Wait, Anthony, you’re a blogger and YouTuber—isn’t social media critical?

-One of the first things that friends tend to ask me when I tell them that I’m very close to removing my personal profiles from social media completely is this: “But, doesn’t your livelihood depend on social media?
+One of the first things friends tend to ask me when I tell them I’ve considered removing my personal profiles from social media is this: “But, doesn’t your livelihood depend on social media?
 You’re a blogger and a YouTuber.”
-It’s true, that for a long time I’ve felt that my work depended highly on an active presence on social media.
+It’s true.
+And for a long time I’ve felt that my work depended highly on an active social media presence.

 But from my experience of substantially increased productivity during the various social media detoxes I’ve done, my thinking has drastically shifted.